idenfy/ReactNativeSDK/README.md

 |`FAILED`|The user completed an identification flow and the identification status, provided by an automated platform, is FAILED.
 |`UNVERIFIED`   |The user did not complete an identification flow and the identification status, provided by an automated platform, is UNVERIFIED.

-Information about the **manualIdentificationStatus** status:
+Information about the IdenfyIdentificationResult **manualIdentificationStatus** statuses:

 |Name            |Description
 |-------------------|------------------------------------
-|`APPROVED`   |The user completed an identification flow, was verified manually and the identification status, provided by a manual reviewer, is APPROVED.
+|`APPROVED`   |The user completed an identification flow and was verified manually while waiting for the manual verification results in the iDenfy SDK.
+The identification status, provided by a manual review, is APPROVED.
-|`FAILED`|The user completed an identification flow, was verified manually and the identification status, provided by a manual reviewer, is FAILED.
+|`FAILED`|The user completed an identification flow and was verified manually while waiting for the manual verification results in the iDenfy SDK.
+The identification status, provided by a manual review, is FAILED.
+|`WAITING`|The user completed an identification flow and started waiting for the manual verification results in the iDenfy SDK.
+Then he/she decided to stop waiting and pressed a "BACK TO ACCOUNT" button.
+The manual identification review is **still ongoing**.
 |`INACTIVE`   |The user was only verified by an automated platform, not by a manual reviewer.

-All additional information retrieval and webhook callback can be found in [iDenfy documentation](https://github.com/idenfy/Documentation#integration-steps).
+The identification performed by the user can still be verified by the manual review if your system uses the manual verification service.

+*Note
+The manualIdentificationStatus status always returns INACTIVE status, unless your system implements manual identification callback, but does not create **a separate waiting screen** for indicating about the ongoing manual identity verification process.
+For better customization we suggest using the [immediate redirect feature ](#customizing-results-callbacks-v2-optional).
+As a result, the user will not see an automatic identification status, provided by iDenfy service.
+The SDK will be closed while showing loading indicators.

 ## Additional customization
 Currently, @idenfy/react-native-sdk plugin does not provide customization options via React Native code directly.
 For any additional SDK customization you should edit native code inside of the plugin.